Diabetes

 Point of care labs

 The current prevalence of diabetes has made point of care testing essential for diagnosis, management and monitoring of patients.
-No all point of care testing is the same.
-There are two validated machines for A1c, the DCA Vantage and Afinion meet the ADA requirements.
+No all point of care testing is equal.
+There are validated machines for A1c, two are the DCA Vantage and Afinion which meet the ADA requirements.
 The cost of each test is around $7.

 Medications